Vitamins Questions And Answers

 Scurvy Clinical Features

-- Infant patient has got painful limbs, anorexia, lassitude and there is also enlargement of costochondral junction.
+- Infant patient has got painful limbs, anorexia, lassitude, and there is also enlargement ofthe costochondral junction.

-- Hair follicles get elevated above the skin and there is presence of perifollicular hemorrhages.
+- Hair follicles get elevated above the skin and there is the presence of perifollicular hemorrhages.

 - Scorbutic child mostly assume frog-like position.